gridguyz/core/README.md

 Core modules for Gridguyz
 =========================

-This package includes core modules for Gridguyz CMS.
+This package includes core modules for Gridguyz.
+All of them needs to run Gridguyz CMS.

 It includes: